jpdesigns316/linux-config/README.md

 Source: [Dulaney, pg.
 139-140] ] (#sources)

-It is important to secure a connetion.
+It is important to secure a connection.
 There is a method in which you can use to connect to a site and not have to keep putting in your password.
 To do this requires you to set up a PGP key.
 Think of it as having a locked box in which you only have access to.
 This is your _private_ key.
 This is used when connecting to a site.
 When you connect to it, the site will check the directories that store the _public_ key information.
 If your _private_ key matches it, then it will let you in.

 It is also important to create a strong password.
 For the purposes of this project they are simple so that one can configure the Linux server.
-However, in the real world you should create a password that meets these requirments:
+However, in the real world you should create a password that meets these requirements:
 * They cannot contain the user's account name of parts of the user's full name that exceed tow consecutive characters.
 * They must be at least  eight characters in length.
 * They must have three of the following four set.
 (A-Z, a-z, 0-9, Non-Alpha Character